Updated: Mar 6

 I know, I know.
 There's plenty out there already written about metformin...
 But it unfortunately almost always comes with a side of diet culture, so here are some straight facts about everyone's favorite diabetes medication from a fat-positive, non-diet perspective.

 Important notes before you read!

-As a Diabetes Care and Education Specialist (formerly known as CDE, or Certified Diabetes Educator), I don’t just address food and nutrition.
+As a Diabetes Care and Education Specialist (CDCES -- formerly known as CDE, or Certified Diabetes Educator), I don’t just address food and nutrition.
 Managing diabetes in a sustainable way almost always requires medications, so one of my main jobs is to really understand all there is to know about medications for diabetes in order to best support my patients.

 Also, I am not paid by the pharmaceutical industry in any way (don't @ me!).
 I’m writing this because I have heard too many horror stories of people not receiving accurate information about taking metformin.
 (And just because the pharmaceutical industry is bullshit doesn’t mean there isn’t some benefit to the incredible research and outcomes being done there.)

 Last but not least, this information is not intended to be a substitute for medical care.
 If you have questions about metformin or any other diabetes-related medication or concern, please consult with your health care provider or seek other professional medical treatment.
 Never disregard professional medical advice or delay in seeking it because of something that you have read in this guide or any linked materials.

 How to start and take Metformin to minimize side-effects